-The American Cancer Society report that most breast cancer cases first present as a new mass or lump.
+The American Cancer Society reports that most breast cancer cases first present as a new mass or lump.
 A wide range of other symptoms may also appear, including:

 When breast cancer first appears, it can cause a wide range of different symptoms.

-The National Cancer Institute offer a risk assessment tool to help guide health professionals.
+The National Cancer Institute offers a risk assessment tool to help guide health professionals.